aculich/audio-2-text/README.md

-# Introduction
+# Overview
-Audio-2-Text is part of a serverless transcription pipeline built on Google Cloud Platform.
-The main element included in this pipeline is the Google Cloud Function code that is deployed to be triggered by a Google Cloud Storage object change notification trigger.
+Audio-2-Text is a serverless speech-to-text transcription pipeline built on Google Cloud Platform.
+The main element included in this pipeline is the Google Cloud Function code that is triggered by a Google Cloud Storage object change notification trigger.

+## Components
 The pipeline is built on three components:
 1. Google Cloud Storage
 1. Google Cloud Functions
 1. Google Cloud Speech API

+This pipeline also takes advantage of two more GCP services in order to automate the build process and abstract configuration variables by setting them in environment variables:
+1. Google Cloud Container Builder
-1. Google Cloud Runtime Configuration API
+1. Google Cloud Runtime Configurator

+## Build Process
+For a first time build you would need to create a new runtime-config resource which is referenced below as ${CONFIG_NAME}.

+`gcloud beta runtime-config configs create ${CONFIG_NAME} --description ${DESCRIPTION}`

+Once created you will need to set up a Container Builder trigger using the `build/cloudbuild.yaml` declaration file.
+This file consists of a multi-step build process.
+1. Set the environment variable `AUDIO_BUCKET` to the name of the GCS bucket where audio files will be uploaded.
+1. Set the environment variable `TEXT_BUCKET` to the name of the GCS bucket where the Cloud Function will upload text files.
+1. Deploy the Cloud Function

+These are the substitutions that you must set in your build trigger
+1. `_AUDIO_BUCKET`: The bucket where audio files will be uploaded
+1. `_TEXT_BUCKET`: The bucket where the Cloud Function will upload text files
+1. `_CONFIG_NAME`: The name of the runtime-config resource created above
+1. `_FUNC_NAME`: The name of the Cloud Function
+1. `_STAGE_BUCKET`: The staging bucket for the Cloud Function

+N.B.
+The Cloud Function's service account needs object creator permissions on `_TEXT_BUCKET`.

+## Workflow
 The workflow is as follows:
 1. Upload an audio file you want transcribed to the monitored Cloud Storage bucket
 1. The upload of an object triggers an object change notification, which triggers a Cloud Function